Welcome to our 100 part series on the history of British Airways and its predecessor airlines.

 61. From 12 and a half days to less than 17 hours.
 How flying from the UK to Australia has evolved in 85 years.

-60. OpenSkies – BA’s “boutique” premium airline that operated between Paris Orly and New York for nearly ten years.
+60. OpenSkies – BA’s “boutique” premium airline launched in response to the deregulation of the EU-US market and operated between Paris Orly and New York for nearly ten years.